 (with Johannes Hirvonen and Aapo Stenhammar)

 Abstract: We present new evidence on the effects of advanced technologies on employment, skill composition, and firm performance in manufacturing firms.
 Our primary research design focuses on a technology subsidy program in Finland that induced sharp increases in technology supply to specific firms.
-To address external validity, we also evaluate technology adoption events without the program.
 Our data directly measure multiple technologies and skills and track firms and workers over time.
 We demonstrate novel text analysis and machine learning methods to perform matching and to measure specific technological changes.
 The main finding is that advanced technologies led to increases in employment and no change in skill composition.
 To explain our finding, we outline a theoretical framework that contrasts two types of technological change: process versus product.
-We provide a wide range of evidence documenting that firms used new technologies to produce new types of output rather than replace workers with technologies within the same type of production.
-The results are in contrast with the idea that technologies necessarily replace workers or increase skill demand.
+We document that firms used new technologies to produce new types of output rather than replace workers with technologies within the same type of production.
+The results are in contrast with the ideas that technologies necessarily replace workers or are skill biased.

 Psychological Traits and Adaptation in the Labor Market